 - Vehicle Identification Number (VIN).
-This is available from the vehicle registration or title, or the plate at the top left of the instrument panel and visible through the windshield. - Dealership name and location. - Vehicle delivery date and present mileage (kilometers).
+This is available from the vehicle registration or title, or the plate at the top left of the instrument panel and visible through the windshield.

+- Dealership name and location.

+- Vehicle delivery date and present mileage.

-When contacting Chevrolet, please remember that your concern will likely be resolved at a dealer's facility.
+When contacting Pontiac, please remember that your concern will likely be resolved at a dealer's facility.
 That is why we suggest you follow Step One first if you have a concern.

-STEP THREE - U.S. Owners: Both General Motors and your dealer are committed to making sure you are completely satisfied with your new vehicle.
-However, if you continue to remain unsatisfied after following the procedure outlined in Steps 1 and 2, you should file with the BBB Auto Line Program to enforce your rights.
+STEP THREE: Both General Motors and your dealer are committed to making sure you are completely satisfied with your new vehicle.
+However, if you continue to remain unsatisfied after following the procedure outlined in Steps One and Two, you should file with the BBB Auto Line Program to enforce any additional rights you may have.
+Canadian owners refer to your Warranty and Owner Assistance Information booklet for information on the Canadian Motor Vehicle Arbitration Plan (CAMVAP).